 I have been wanting to create a gluten free vanilla wafers recipe for sometime now.
 It’s finally here.
-Now you can make that banana cream pie or banana pudding you used to make.
+Now, you can make that banana cream pie or banana pudding you used to make.
 This recipe was adapted from Food Network’s Chef Alton Brown’s recipe for Vanilla Wafers.
 They are just wonderful.
 I’m thinking of replacing my gluten free milano cookies recipe for this recipe instead.
-Whether you make them bite size or regular size, they are a treat, that for me, brought back some great memories from when I was young, as well as when my kids were young.
+Whether you make them bite size or regular size, they are a treat.
+They brought back some great memories from when I was young, as well as when my kids were young.
 There are a couple of variations which you can check out below in the Tips area.
 I hope you enjoy them.

 A wonderful gluten free vanilla wafer which has a few variation: lemon, almond, or shape them round or oval for milano cookies.

 - 1/2 cup superfine white rice flour

 - 1/4 cup superfine brown rice flour

 - 3 Tablespoon potato starch

 - 1/4 teaspoon xanthan gum (or guar gum, for corn-free)